Engee documentation

 Out[0]:

-As we can see, the density of the distribution of points in Cartesian coordinates is constant, and in polar coordinates your density near the origin.
+As you can see, the density of the distribution of points in Cartesian coordinates is constant, and in polar coordinates, the density is near the origin.

-To solve the problem we need to use such a distribution that will be more likely to put a point closer to the end of the radius vector than to the beginning.
-Suppose that such a distribution should be linear (the closer to the end, the more probable).
+To solve the problem, we need to use a distribution that is more likely to put a point closer to the end of the radius vector than to the beginning.
+Let's assume that such a distribution should be linear (the closer to the end, the more likely).
 It is called triangular.

 Triangular distribution

-To take advantage of the triangular distribution, let's plug in the library Distributions.
-This library has a large set of different distributions (in particular, one-dimensional ones).
-This set can be found in documentation.
+To use the triangular distribution, connect the library Distributions.
+This library has a large set of different states (in particular, one-dimensional ones).
+You can familiarize yourself with this set in the documentation.

 In [ ]: